Saturday, May 31, 2025

 Photons work the same way.
 They keep going full strength until impeded.
 That’s why the light from the sun isn’t attenuated by the time it hits the earth.

-My parents, taken with a point-and-shoot
+My parents, taken with a point-and-shoot with

-with pop-up flash.
-Under these conditions, if the subjects are different distances away, only one will be exposed correctly.
+are different distances away, only one will be exposed correctly.

 And yet for years I’ve been teaching photography students about the Inverse Square Law, which states that the light gets weaker the further away it gets from the light source.
 (And I gave several examples proving this law, like the image of my parents on the right!)
 Have I been peddling a lie all of these years?